-SOIL is not currently accepting new members.
-Please check back for future calls.
+SOIL is currently accepting new members.

 Please read THE BENEFITS and RESPONSIBILITIES OF MEMBERSHIP before beginning your application.